 Bone marrow, found in the center of large bones, produces stem cells.
 Stem cell transplants are used to treat certain cancers and other blood and immune system diseases.
-Individuals interested in donating stem cells from bone marrow may join a registry to be matched with a patient looking for a bone marrow donor.
-The National Marrow Donor Program is a nonprofit organization that manages the national bone marrow registry.
 In Washington, a person's status as a minor may not disqualify him or her from bone marrow donation.

-Each school district, charter school, and state-tribal compact school that serves students in ninth through twelfth grades is encouraged to offer instruction in awareness of bone marrow donation to students.
-Beginning with the 2022-23 school year, instruction in awareness of bone marrow donation may be included in at least one health class necessary for graduation.
+Each school district, charter school, and state-tribal education compact school that serves students in ninth through twelfth grade is encouraged to offer instruction in awareness of bone marrow donation to students.
+Beginning with the 2023-24 school year, instruction in awareness of bone marrow donation may be included in at least one health class necessary for graduation.

-Each school district, charter school, and state-tribal compact school that serves students in kindergarten through eighth grades may offer instruction in awareness of bone marrow donation to students.
-The instructional program used may be adapted to be age-appropriate.
+Each school district, charter school, and state-tribal education compact school that serves students in kindergarten through eighth grade may offer instruction in awareness of bone marrow donation to students.
+The instruction may be adapted to be age appropriate.

 Instruction in awareness of bone marrow donation must be an instructional program provided by the National Marrow Donor Program or other relevant nationally recognized organization.
 The Office of the Superintendent of Public Instruction must post on its website a link to the instructional program.

 Instruction in awareness of bone marrow donation may be provided by schools directly or by available community-based providers.
 The instruction does not have to be provided by certificated instructional staff.